falm/attribute-depends-calculator/README.md

 order.reload.total_price
 #=> 150.0
 ```
-As above price of order automatically update when whatever order_items changes
+As above show the price of order automatically update when whatever order_items changes

 ## Contributing